acerbilab/pyvbmc/README.md

 ### Documentation

+The documentation is currently hosted on [github.io](https://lacerbi.github.io/pyvbmc/).
 We build the pyvbmc documentation using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html), the source code for that is in the [docsrc folder](./docsrc) and the build version is in the [docs folder](./docs).
 From there new documentation can be compiled using the following commands:

 ```
 merge featurebranch into main branch